 - Format your resume section headings a little larger than the rest of the text.

 - Double check if your font, margins, and line spacing are professional and legible.

 - Use lines and format design sparingly in your resumes to emphasize instead of clutter.

 Have you found this guide helpful?
-Any options or templates we’ve left out that you think could be useful?
+Any questions on how to make a resume on Word?
+Or maybe any options or templates we’ve left out that you think could be useful?
 Let us know!